 Process substitution is supported on systems that support named pipes (FIFOs) or the '/dev/fd' method of naming open files.
-It takes the form of or
+It takes the form of list.
+Note that no space may appear between the < or > and the left parenthesis, otherwise the construct would be interpreted as a redirection.

+'''

 <(list)

+or

 >(list)

+'''

 The process list is run with its input or output connected to a FIFO or some file in '/dev/fd'.
 The name of this file is passed as an argument to the current command as the result of the expansion.
 If the >(list) form is used, writing to the file will provide input for list.
-If the <(list) form is used, the file passed as an argument should be read to obtain the output of list.
-Note that no space may appear between the < or > and the left parenthesis, otherwise the construct would be interpreted as a redirection.
+If the <(list) form is used, the file passed as an argument should be read to obtain the output of